-To incentivize reading assigned materials and coming to class for lectures, there will be online quizzes throughout the semester.
-Quizzes should be posted by Friday of each week, and be completed before 11:59 pm the Sunday before the next week of class.
-These quizzes will be short and should be fairly easy if you have been keeping up with class material.
-You may take quizzes as many times as you want before the deadline, and your score will be the highest score you achieve.
+To incentivize reading assigned materials and coming to class for lectures, there will be quizzes throughout the semester.
+Quizzes are open-book and administered at the beginning of random lectures, which should be fairly easy if you have been keeping up with class materials.